Why Isn't My Baby Gaining Weight?

 - Check with a doctor for serious chronic ailments in your child

 Sometimes your baby may be struggling to gain weight, or they might suddenly stop gaining, or may not gain enough to stay on the growth curve.
 This is not a reason to worry, because while your baby should be gaining weight steadily (with the exception of the first few days), it won't always be smooth and consistent.
 Your baby's growth rate will fluctuate- it will speed up and then go down, but overall, your baby should be gaining weight.
-If you are concerned about your baby not gaining weight at all, it is important to speak to your doctor right away.
+If you are concerned about your baby not gaining weight at all or at the normal pace, it is important to speak to your doctor right away.
 Usually, the main reasons for your baby not gaining enough weight are:

 1. Not enough milk supply